Volvarina arabica

 Volvarina arabica is a species of sea snail, a marine gastropod mollusk in the family Marginellidae, the margin snails.
 It is a benthic species typically found in depths 4 to 25 meters.

 Description

-The length of the shell attains 16.5 mm, its diameter 7.9 mm.
+The length of the shell attains 16.5 mm, its diameter is 7.9 mm.

 Distribution

 This marine species occurs off Mazeira Island, an island off the east coast Oman in the Arabian Sea.